mojgan-ph/AutoPrognosis/doc/install.md

 # Installation instructions

 The required dependencies work with python3.6 or python3.7.
-In addition to this it depends upon R packages which are only available for recent versions of R. Some algorithms require tensorflow, ideally with GPU acceleration.
+Some algorithms require tensorflow, ideally with GPU acceleration.

 ## Anaconda (Windows, Linux, ...)